 If you’ve never applied for finance before, or maybe you’ve struggled with the application and approval process, then getting a personal loan might feel rather daunting.
 After all, you’re asking someone to lend you money with the trust that you’ll honour the debt and repay it in full.
 You might also have some trepidation about getting into debt and having to come up with the money each month to make the repayment.

-Truth be told, it’s not that difficult to apply for an instant Personal Loan, and in this article, we’ll take a look at 5 easy steps to get it done with a minimum amount of fuss when you choose to take out finance with a private lender.
+Truth be told, it’s not that difficult to apply for a personal short-term loan online, and in this article, we’ll take a look at 5 easy steps to get it done with a minimum amount of fuss when you choose to take out finance with a private lender.

 #1 – First Things First… Work Out How Much Money You Need To Borrow